Theodoric: Overview

 The English forms Derek, Derrick and Terry have been re-introduced from the continent, from Low German, Dutch and French sources.
-The derived Welsh form is Tewdrig, however there also exists the related Welsh name Tudur (from Proto-Celtic *Toutorīxs, exactly cognate with Proto-Germanic *Þeudarīks) which is the origin of the name of the English Tudor dynasty.
+The derived Welsh form is Tewdrig; however, there also exists the related Welsh name Tudur (from Proto-Celtic *Toutorīxs, exactly cognate with Proto-Germanic *Þeudarīks) which is the origin of the name of the English Tudor dynasty.

 Late antiquity to early Middle Ages

 The earliest record of the name is in a Roman-era (3rd century) inscription, discovered in 1784 in Wiesbaden (at the time known as Aquae Mattiacorum in Germania Superior), edited in Codex inscriptionum romanarum Danubii et Rheni as no. 684: IN.
 H. D. D. APOLLINI.
 TOVTIORIGI, interpreted as In honorem domus divinae, Apolloni toutiorigi.

 This has given rise to a supposed "Apollo Teutorix" in 19th-century literature.

-Rhys (1892) opined that "the interest attached to the word Toutiorix is out of all proportion to its single occurrence".
+John Rhŷs (1892) opined that "the interest attached to the word Toutiorix is out of all proportion to its single occurrence".

 The existence of a genuinely Celtic name Teutorix or Tout(i)orix is uncertain, though Welsh Tudur, Old Welsh Tutir presupposes a precise cognate of Toutorix at least in ancient British Celtic.

-Rhys surmises that the "historical Teuton" (viz.
+Rhŷs surmises that the "historical Teuton" (viz.
 Theoderic the Great) bore a name of the Gaulish Apollo as adopted into early Germanic religion.

 The first known bearer of the name was Theodoric I, son of Alaric I, king of the Visigoths (d.
 451).
 The Gothic form of the name would have been Þiudareiks, which was Latinized as Theodericus.
 The notability of the name is due to Theoderic the Great, son of Theodemir, king of the Ostrogoths (454–526), who became a legendary figure of the Germanic Heroic Age as Dietrich von Bern.

-After the end of Late Antiquity, during the 6th to 8th century there were also several kings of the Franks called Theodoric (or Theuderic).
+After the end of late antiquity, during the 6th to 8th centuries there were also several kings of the Franks called Theodoric (or Theuderic).

 Finally, there was an early Anglo-Saxon king of Bernicia called Theodric (also spelled Deoric, Old English Þēodrīc).